robusta-dev/holmesgpt/README.md

 <details>
 <summary>Trusting custom Certificate Authority (CA) certificate</summary>
-If your llm provider url uses a certificate from a custom CA, in order to trust it, base-64 encode the certificate, and store it in an environment variable named ``CERTIFICATE``
+If your llm provider url uses a certificate from a custom CA, in order to trust it, base-64 encode the certificate, and store it in an environment variable named <b>CERTIFICATE</b>
 </details>

 ### Enabling Integrations